rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 1. **Perceived Susceptibility:** How likely is an individual susceptible to the risks posed by smoking i.e. If the individual has heart problems does it make him more likely to be affected negatively by smoking ?

-2. **Perceived Severity:** How likely is an individual at risk of smoking related health problems i.e. If the person has a family history of heart disease but personally has none, does he implicitly place himself in the low risk category ?
+2. **Perceived Severity:** How serious are the consequences if the disease occurs i.e. If the person has a family history of heart disease but personally has none, does he implicitly place himself in the low risk category ?

-3. **Perceived Benefits:** How likely is he going to be rewarded if he chooses to stop smoking i.e. will the person be more excited to hit the gym since his lungs feel better ?
+3. **Perceived Benefits:** It is the belief that a certain action will reduce the risk or severity of the condition i.e. will the person be more excited to hit the gym since his lungs feel better ?

-4. **Perceived Barriers:** What factors are causing him to not be able to quit smoking ?
+4. **Perceived Barriers:** It accounts for the barriers, obstacles or challenges to taking that action i.e  What factors are causing him to not be able to quit smoking ?

-5. **Cues to Action:** Events that motivate people to take action in changing their smoking habits are crucial determinants of change.
+5. **Cues to Action:** External Events or people or factors that motivate people to take action in changing their smoking habits are crucial determinants of change.

-6. **Self Efficiency:** A very important variable is the belief in being able to successfully quit the smoking behavior required to produce the desired outcomes
+6. **Self Efficiency:** A very important variable is the self-belief in being able to successfully quit the smoking behavior required to produce the desired outcomes

 7. **Other Variables:** Demographic, sociopsychological, and structural variables affect an individual's perceptions of quitting smoking.